IvanJehuda/bambangshop-receiver/README.md

 If Rust allowed mutable static variables freely, different threads could modify them simultaneously, leading to **undefined behavior**.
 The `lazy_static` library helps by **delaying initialization** until first use while keeping the data **safe and synchronized**.
 This ensures we can **mutate shared static data safely** without violating Rust’s strict memory safety guarantees.

+---
 #### Reflection Subscriber-2

+### **1. Did you explore parts of the code outside the tutorial (e.g., `src/lib.rs`)?
+If yes, what did you learn?
+If not, why?**
+Yes, I explored `src/lib.rs` and `main.rs`.
+From `lib.rs`, I learned how **configuration management** works using `lazy_static` and Rocket’s Figment system, allowing settings to be adjusted via environment variables.
+I also noticed how **error handling** is standardized with `ErrorResponse`, ensuring consistent API responses.
+In `main.rs`, I saw how Rocket initializes routes and manages application state, making it easier to scale and organize the project.

+### **2. How does the Observer pattern make it easy to add more subscribers?
+What happens if we add multiple instances of the Main app?**
+The Observer pattern makes it easy to add more subscribers because new instances of the Receiver can **subscribe dynamically** without modifying the Main app.
+Once subscribed, they automatically receive notifications, making the system flexible and loosely coupled.

+However, adding multiple instances of the Main app is harder because **each instance keeps its own subscriber list**.
+Subscribers would have to register separately with each instance, and events in one instance wouldn’t automatically notify subscribers of another instance.
+To solve this, we’d need **a shared message broker or database** to sync subscribers across all Main app instances.

+### **3. Have you added your own tests or improved Postman documentation?
+Was it useful?**
+Yes, I improved my Postman collection by adding **descriptions** for each endpoint and **test scripts** to verify responses.
+For example, I added tests to check if notifications are properly formatted and if subscriptions return the correct data.

+These improvements were very useful because they made it easier to understand how the API works and **quickly verify** if my implementation was correct.